 About the Acupuncture available at Morning Star Acupuncture Dun Laoghaire – Sandycove and Morning Star Acupuncture Ashbourne

 Acupuncture at Morning Star Acupuncture Dun Laoghaire – Sandycove and Morning Star Acupuncture Ashbourne can effectively and safely treat a wide range of diseases and conditions without adverse side effects.
-It works by accessing points that lie on energy channels which run throughout the body linking organs and tissues.
-Illness and pain lead to imbalance and poor flow in these channels.
-The insertion of needles promotes a movement towards balance in these channels and then in the organs.
+The treatment works by accessing points that lie on energy channels which run throughout the body linking organs and tissues.
+Illness and pain are reflected, or caused, by imbalance and poor flow in these channels.
+The insertion of needles in points appropriate to the condition being treated promotes a movement towards balance in these channels and then in the organs.
 This empowers the body’s natural healing ability to act unimpeded.

 Modern acupuncture practice is based upon the experience of up to 4000 years of use in China.
 The treatment is relatively painless and is even found to be enjoyable by the vast majority of clients.

 This page gives a background about acupuncture.
+Our home page is available here.
 Please also click to expand:

 There are several simple things you need to do to prepare for your session at Morning Star Acupuncture Dun Laoghaire – Sandycove or Morning Star Acupuncture Ashbourne.